 Rebuilding After Bankruptcy

 You took the plunge.
 You heard the warnings and knew the consequences, but it was the right decision for you.
 Now you need to put the bankruptcy behind you and swim back to shore.
-You need to begin the task of rebuilding your credit.
+You need to begin the task of rebuilding after bankruptcy.

 The truth is that the bankruptcy will stay on your credit report for up to 10 years.
 However, you can mitigate the negative effects of the bankruptcy and start rebuilding your credit soon after completing the bankruptcy process.